-One of the biggest games announced at the PS5 June 11 event was Spider-Man: Miles Morales, which will launch alongside the PS5.
+One of the biggest games coming to PS5 Spider-Man: Miles Morales, which will launch alongside the console this holiday.
 This game will let you take control of Miles Morales as a newer, younger, less experienced Spider-Man, with all of Peter Parker's powers and then some.
 We've seen very little of the game in action so far, but expect to learn more about it between now and its release date: holiday 2020.

 Horizon II: Forbidden West is also another key PS5 title, following up on the 2017 hit Horizon: Zero Dawn.
 Other exclusives highlights include Gran Turismo 7 and Ratchet and Clank: Rift Apart.
 On the third-party front, you can look forward to big titles such as Godfall, Resident Evil Village and NBA 2K21.

-Ubisoft has confirmed that some of its upcoming titles, including Watch Dogs Legion, Gods and Monsters, Rainbow Six Quarantine and Assassin's Creed Valhalla will be on PS5, in addition to other consoles.
+Ubisoft has confirmed that some of its upcoming titles, including Watch Dogs Legion and Assassin's Creed Valhalla will be on PS5, in addition to other consoles.
 People Can Fly's multiplayer shooter Outriders will also be available on both next-gen systems.
 We'll also be getting Fortnite, although that's no great surprise.